-We design and manufacture controlled impedance PCBs of all types.
-A controlled impedance PCB is a circuit board which is manufactured to achieve specified impedance (ohms) on specific track features relative to a particular ground-plane.
+We design impedance controlled PCBs of all types.
+A controlled impedance PCB is a printed circuit board which is manufactured to achieve specified impedance (ohms) on specific track features relative to a particular ground-plane.
 This requires consideration of the major variables, being the track-width, the Z axis spacing between specified tracks and an associated ground-plane, and the dielectric constant (Dk) of the insulating material.

 The dielectric constant (Dk) is a measure of the extent that electrostatic flux is concentrated in a given insulating material.
 It is also known as the relative permittivity (Er).
 It is a dimensionless ratio of the electrostatic flux concentration exhibited by the material compared with that of a vacuum.
 In other words, it is the ratio of the capacitance of a given capacitor using the particular insulating material compared with a vacuum insulating material.